-AWMA acquired the Bespoke class for the 2019 year of account.
-The business was previously written by Advent syndicate 780, a sister Fairfax company.
-We anticipate the gross income for 2019 to be in the region of \$20m.
-The portfolio is a mix of traditional coverages including FTC (Trucking) and MTC (Non-target goods on trucks where the FTC has been bought; TRIA) and affinity products including Credit Card enhancements, mortgage impairment, auto-related and personal cyber.
+AWMA acquired the Bespoke class for the 2019 year of account, the business had been previously underwritten by Lloyd's Syndicate 780 ("S780") under the management of Advent Underwriting Limited ("Advent") a subsidiary of Fairfax.
+The portfolio is a mix of traditional coverages including trucking (FTC), non-target goods on trucking (MTC), terrorism (TRIA) and affinity products including credit card enhancements, mortgage impairment, auto-related and personal cyber.